 This comparison of European countries with different degrees of colonial involvement undermines rather than supports the hypothesis of wealth being based upon African resource extraction.

 The Problem with Time and the European Country Colonial Theft Hypothesis

 Most people usually think that a period of colonialization by Europeans by Africa was in the distant past.
 After all, Columbus discovered the Americas in 1492.
 However, this map shows the timing of the African colonial period.

 The European colonization of Africa occurred in a significant way, at least between 1880 and 1913.

 This is a rough approximation of the natural resources locations in Africa.

-Every single country in Sub Saharan Africa that is prosperous — such as Botswana and Equatorial Guinea and excluding South Africa (which has been a white-run country for most of its history) is based on oil and minerals.
+Every country in Sub Saharan Africa that is prosperous — such as Botswana and Equatorial Guinea and excluding South Africa (which has been a white-run country for most of its history) is based on oil minerals.